Hary309/hry-core/README.md

 # hry-core

-hry-core is utility library which provides many useful tools for creating plugins for **Euro Truck Simulator 2** and **American Truck Simulator**
+hry-core is a small framework that provides many useful tools for creating plugins for **Euro Truck Simulator 2** and **American Truck Simulator**

-## Motivation

-The idea was to create a simple tool (only for me) which provides simple API for rendering and inputs.
-In the process of developing it, I was feeling that I can do better so I keep adding more and more features.
-Now I am in a point where I'm almost satisfied with the API, and I'm ready to publish first alpha.

-Unfortunately, the documentation isn't there yet so you have to learn from examples.
-Check out the [hry-sic](https://github.com/Hary309/hry-sic)

 ## Features